CrossTheRoadElec/Phoenix5-Documentation/README.md

    _Example: Position Closed-loop_
   If your mechanism accelerates too abruptly, Derivative Gain can be used to smooth the motion.
 Typically start with 10x to 100x of your current Proportional Gain.

+##### Slot Index & PID Index
+The Talon SRX supports up to 4 PIDF Slots, each with a unique set of gains that are stored persistently across power cycles.
+As well as this, the Talon SRX has two PIDF Loops, the primary loop and an Auxiliary Loop.
+Certain functions ask for a `slotIdx`, these functions are asking which of the 4 slots it should be applied to.
+Other functions ask for a `pidIdx`, these functions are asking what PID Loop it should be applied to.
+If you are not using the Auxiliary PID Features, the `pidIdx` should be 0.
+The `slotIdx` can be [0-3] depending on what slot you want to apply to.

 ##### Auxiliary PID
 Talon SRX and Victor SPX support using an auxiliary PID loop in addition to the main control loop of the motor controller.
 See the Software Reference Manual for more details (Version 2.3).

+##### Motion Profiling Velocity-Only trajectory point
+Sometimes you want to set a motion profile point to be velocity-only.
+This can be achieved in Phoenix by dedicating a slot to be the velocity-only slot.
+The velocity-only slot is a slot where the kP, kI, and kD are zeroed, while kF is nonzero.
+This allows the profile to use only the feed-forward term when running its point.
+When you want to make a point a velocity-only point, set its profileSlotSelect0 to the velocity-only slot.

 ##### I Want to process the sensor myself, How do I do that?
 All sensor data is reported periodically on the CAN Bus.
 The frames periods can be modified by using the setStatusFramePeriod functions of the Java/C++ objects, and the "Set Status Frame" Vis in LabVIEW.